 The Niagara Facility features a highly advanced, automated, moving container bench system, which allows for a perpetual, year-round harvest.
-Capital investments made in automated cultivation and quality assurance systems will assist in reducing both costs and execution risk.
+Capital investments made in automated cultivation and quality assurance systems assist in reducing both costs and execution risk.
 Upon initial licensing, it was primarily used as a staging ground for the 2020 outdoor cultivation at the Company's Port Perry Facility.
 Starter plants were grown on-site and transported to Port Perry at the beginning of the outdoor cultivation season, significantly reducing planting-to-harvest lead times.

-Since the completion of the outdoor propagation crop, the Niagara Facility is now being used for normal course cannabis production, with the first of what will be perpetual, daily harvests expected to commence in September 2020.
-The Niagara Facility is intended to provide the Company with a stable, consistent inventory of high-quality dried flower products.
+Since the completion of the outdoor propagation crop, the Niagara Facility is now being used for normal course cannabis production, with the first of perpetual, daily harvests completed in September 2020.
+The Niagara Facility will provide the Company with a stable, consistent inventory of high-quality dried flower products.

 The Niagara Facility's perpetual harvest offsets seasonal fluctuations in inventory inherent in outdoor cultivation and will ensure consistent, standardized input material for medical and adult-use sales channels.
 Its licence was granted on March 13, 2020, expires on March 13, 2023 and authorizes cannabis cultivation, propagation, harvesting and sales in "Building 1".
-The entire 160,000 sq. ft. facility is now licensed and operational (see Key Developments During the Three and Six Months Ended March June 30, 2020).
+The entire 160,000 sq. ft. facility is now licensed and operational.